mindysky/java_data_structure/Effective Java.md

     }
 }
 ```

+Only can use in current method

+can not use access modifer

+can not declare static member in a local class

+can access all the outer class member

 **If you declare a member class that does not require access to an enclosing instance, always put the static modifier in its declaration**.